-- Select a closed sketch/face
+- Select a closed sketch’s filling or a face.

-Offset with adjacent fillets
+- Offset with adjacent fillets

-Creating holes from closed sketches
+- Create holes from closed sketches

 If you create a closed sketch on a face, and select and pull it, you can create a hole in your body.